MicrosoftDocs/VBA-Docs/api/Publisher.Shape.Vertices.md

 ## Example

-This example assigns the vertex coordinates for shape one in the active publication to the array variable  `vertArray()` and displays the coordinates for the first vertex.
+This example assigns the vertex coordinates for shape one in the active publication to the array variable `vertArray()`, and displays the coordinates for the first vertex.

 ```vb
 Dim vertArray As Variant